-Because the lynchpin of application development in UNIX is one's expertise in using the kernel API, this course focuses on that API.
-It will cover those parts of the kernel API related to general I/O, device and terminal control, the file system, process and thread management, signals and event driven programming, and inter-process communication and synchronization methods.
-It will also cover the curses library.
+Because the lynchpin of application development in UNIX is one's expertise in using the kernel API, this course focuses on teaching systems programming.
+It will cover those parts of the kernel API related to general I/O, device and terminal control, the file system, process and thread management, signals and event driven programming, and inter-process communication methods.
+It will also cover the curses library and, if time permits, a bit about graphical user interface libraries such as GTK+.